KawtharAlkhateeb/JavaProjects/README.md

 # JavaProjects
-this is where all my java work will be.
+Here you will find all Java projects I have worked on in my academic career.